 Living in Oxford

-Oxford is a young city with over 40,000 students from two universities, and with a third of the population aged under 30.
+Oxford is a beautiful and vibrant city with lots to see and do.
+With over 40,000 students from two universities, it is a young city with a third of the population aged 18-29.

 Safe, green and fun

-Importantly, it is also well known as a safe city.
+Importantly, Oxford is also well known as a safe city.
 The Complete University Guide ranks Oxford in its top twenty safest student cities.

-Green spaces abound, ranging from the huge expanses of Port Meadow and Shotover Hill, the University Parks, Christ Church Meadow, South Park (location for many a festival), to miles of tranquil waterside walks and many other peaceful corners.
+If you are looking for green spaces, you are spoilt for choice, from the vast expanses of Port Meadow and Shotover Hill to University Parks, Christ Church Meadow and South Park (home to many festivals), as well as miles of tranquil waterside walks and many other peaceful corners.

-If it's entertainment you're looking for, then Oxford offers everything from student club nights to stand up comedy.
-The city has classical concerts, plays and musicals, several cinemas and an abundance of live-music venues.
+If it's entertainment you're after, then Oxford offers everything from student club nights to stand-up comedy.
+The city also hosts classical concerts, plays and musicals including at the Schwarzman Centre.
+There are plenty of theatre spaces, some within colleges themselves, as well as cinemas and an abundance of live-music venues.

 The independent Daily Info newsletter lists everything going on in the city and is a great way to find things to do.